bresilla/geoson/README.md

 ## MultiPolygon

-In order to encode a MultiPolygon, use `geojson::MultiPolygon()`.
+In order to encode a MultiPolygon, use `geoson::MultiPolygon()`.
 The first callback is used to determine the number of rings in each polygon, the second is used to determine the length of each linear ring in each polygon and the third is used for getting the points in each ring.
 The function handles the clockwise and counter-clockwise ordering, as well as closing the rings.
 For example,
 ```cpp
 std::vector<std::vector<std::array<double, 3>>> outers{
     {{0, 0, 0.5}, {1.5, 0, 0.3}, {1.5, 1.5, 0.6}, {0, 1.5, 0.9}},